peerkristijan-tuta/bodmas-calculator/README.md

 BODMAS methods in this program cover all but brackets, which are covered by specialized bracket methods.
+Hashmaps and ArrayLists are used for analyzing detected invalid expressions.
+Expression to be computed is entered in as a command-line argument.